cyllab/ccinput/docs/source/usage.rst

 .. note::

-   Scans are not implemented in nwchem for the momment
+   Scans are not implemented in nwchem for the moment

 .. code-block:: console